-Under NEW ownership, the PV Resort is being transformed into 1 Hotel Hanalei Bay and is expected to open anew in 2022.
+Under NEW ownership, the PV Resort is being transformed into 1 Hotel Hanalei Bay and is expected to open anew in Fall of 2022.

 North Shore Restaurants

 A good number of restaurant operators, especially beloved Mom & Pops, have closed their doors over the past 18-months.
 Many of the establishments that are OPEN now require reservations due to the increased demand for seating (which is limited per social distancing requirements to 50% capacity).
 So, please plan ahead and be patient.
 You are on Island Time.

 Tour Operators & Luaus

 As of this writing, many tour and luau operators are still in the process of re-opening.
 Further, most are only running at 50%.
 So, do not wait to make reservations if you want to enjoy any of these island activities.